 Breach of privacy

-If you’re unable to resolve a complaint directly with a public sector agency, about a breach of privacy, contact the Office of the Victorian Information for advice or to lodge a formal complaint.
+If you’re unable to resolve a complaint directly with a public sector agency, about a breach of privacy, contact the Office of the Victorian Information Commissioner for advice or to lodge a formal complaint.

 Legal practitioners